jackytea/mock-stocks/README.md

 REACT_APP_GUEST_PASS=base64_encoded_string
 ```

-Now you can spin up the backend.
+Now you can spin up the frontend.
 Default port is `3000` for a [`create-react-app`](https://github.com/facebook/create-react-app) project.

 ```bash